Mission

-To produce the most trustworthy, intellectually honest book series on truth, God, morality, and the worldviews that compete to explain them.
+Produce the most fair-minded book series on God, morality, and the worldviews that compete to explain them.

 Before I began my search for truth, I assumed it would be near impossible to know which religion, if any, was actually true, so I was content to believe they all led to God.

 This was both convenient and comforting since I come from a Muslim-Catholic family, but I never had an evidence based reason to hold such a belief.
-It just sounded good, and sounded plausible that God sent different prophets, at different times, with different messages, for different peoples, as boxing legend Muhammad Ali once said.
+It just sounded good, and sounded plausible that God gave different religions to different peoples at different times as a hero of mine once said.

 Jesus taught that few will enter Heaven (Matt.
 7:13–14), that no one comes to the Father except through Him (John 14:6), and that those who reject him as the Son of God stand condemned (John 3:18).

 He warned that many who call Him “Lord” will still be turned away (Matt.
-7:23), while the apostles wrote that all have sinned (Rom.
+7:23), while the epistles say that all have sinned (Rom.
 3:23), that sin brings death (Rom.
-6:23), and that sinners of all kinds will be thrown into the Lake of Fire, which is the second death (Rev. 21:8).
+6:23), and that all sinners will be thrown into the Lake of Fire, which is the second death (Rev. 21:8).

 The Quran says those who believe God is the Messiah will be forbidden from Paradise (Surah 5:72), that belief in the Trinity leads to punishment (5:73), and that those who seek a religion other than Islam will be losers in the Hereafter (3:85).